I Am... (Beyoncé tour): Controversy in Malaysia

 Knowles on tour.
 For the performances of "If I Were a Boy" (left) she wore futuristic designs and heralded the arrival of her onstage persona while a white dress was designed for the performances of "Broken-Hearted Girl" (right) and other ballads to show her emotional side.

 In September 2009, it was announced by the Associated Press that Beyoncé would be bringing her tour to Kuala Lumpur, Malaysia, with a show scheduled for 25 October.
 However, despite the singer’s largely "squeaky-clean", respectable reputation, some of Beyoncé's skimpier outfits and potentially suggestive dance moves would have to be slightly edited and changed to suit the conservative, predominantly Muslim, Southeast Asian country.
 This agreement came after Beyoncé received word of opposition, mainly from the Pan-Malaysian Islamic Party, which stated: "We are against Western sexy performances; we don't think our people need that."
 However, a representative soon issued a comment on behalf of the tour's Malaysian promoter, stating that "all parties have reached an amicable understanding" about the standards.
 He went on, saying that Beyoncé could be regarded as a suitable "role model", as she is the "embodiment of success", as well as her philanthropic work, including campaigns against poverty and domestic violence, and visiting ill and dying children in hospital, while in Asia.
-The promoter further told the Associated Press: "We are confident that Beyoncé'ss concert will once and for all silence international critics and put Malaysia back on track and move up the ranks in presenting A-list international pop concerts in this region and further boost tourism."
+The promoter further told the Associated Press: "We are confident that Beyoncé's concert will once and for all silence international critics and put Malaysia back on track and move up the ranks in presenting A-list international pop concerts in this region and further boost tourism."

 However, in early October 2009, it was suddenly announced that the concert had been delayed again, in the wake of new concerns (by Islamic conservatives) that the show would simply be too "immoral and unclean".
 Malaysian promoter Marctensia said, in a statement, that the show had been "postponed to a future date", to be announced soon thereafter, adding that: "The postponement is solely [the] decision of the artist and has nothing to with other external reasons."
 Another representative declined to comment on whether or not the show was postponed due to the heavy criticism it was receiving from religious leaders in the country.
 The tour also faced oppositions by Islamic conservatives in Egypt, who branded it as an "insolent sex party" that threatens the Muslim nation's "social peace and stability", despite the singer being in love, and married, to Jay-Z, and overall a very private person.
 Two years prior to this performance, in 2007, Beyoncé's a show in Malaysia but backed out due to similar protests regarding her performance.